 SCDDSN is the state agency that plans, develops, oversees and funds services for South Carolinians with severe, lifelong disabilities of intellectual disability, autism, traumatic brain injury and spinal cord injury and conditions related to each of these four disabilities.
 Our mission is to assist people with disabilities and their families in meeting needs, pursuing possibilities and achieving life goals, and to minimize the occurrence and reduce the severity of disabilities through prevention.

-If you have suggestions on how we can enhance the value or quality of this site click here.
+Share your suggestions on how we can enhance the value or quality of this site.

 SCDHHS MCAC Update to the Home and Community-Based Waiver programs

-For the latest information on how to protect your Identity following the Cyber Attack of the South Carolina Department of Revenue, click here.
+The latest information on how to protect your Identity following the Cyber Attack of the South Carolina Department of Revenue.

 Under the new law, the terms "mental retardation" and "mentally retarded" will be stripped from DDSN policy, procedures, standards, and the like.
 "Intellectual disability" and "individual with an intellectual disability" will be inserted in their place.
 Likewise, the combination of "mental retardation or a related disability" (aka MR/RD) will be replaced with "intellectual disability or a related disability" (aka ID/RD).
 In addition to these language changes, the following term will be stripped from DDSN policy, procedures, standards, and the like: "Intermediate Care Facility for Persons with Mental Retardation" (aka "ICF/MR").
 "Intermediate Care Facility for Persons with Intellectual Disabilities" (aka ICF/ID) will be inserted in their place.
 These changes will occur as laws and documents come up for revision over these next several years.
 The language swap will not alter the rights of individuals with disabilities nor will it alter the diagnostic criteria or conditions required for DDSN eligibility or for federal or state benefits.